AagmanSuri/Quiz/README.md

 # Quiz
-A CLI app that can quiz your friends on how well they know me.
+A CLI app that can quiz your friends on how well they know you.